elaplas/autograd/README.md

 - ### Multi layer perceptron (MLP)

-A perceptron is a mathematical expression that squashes the weighted sum of inputs to the range [-1, 1], which has $n$ inputs but only one output.
+A perceptron is a mathematical expression that squashes the weighted sum of inputs $X$ to the range [-1, 1], which has $n$ inputs but only one output.

 ```mermaid
 graph LR